'How many hours can I sleep to be happy?' Is revealed by analyzing the life logs of hundreds of thousands of people.

-It may be difficult for people to sleep more than 8 hours a day, but according to Jawbone, "I know that happiness will rise by 5% even if I sleep 1 hour more than usual sleeping time" It is that.
-Although it seems that you can not expect a significant effect even if you sleep for 2 hours, "When people sleep for 2 hours less than usual, people tend to be twice as unusual as everyday," so, sleep deprivation I need to be more careful.
+It can be difficult for some people to get more than eight hours of sleep each day, but according to Jawbone, 'sleeping an hour more than usual has been found to increase happiness by 5%.'
+That is.
+In addition, it seems that you can not expect a significant effect even if you sleep more than 2 hours, but it seems that 'when you sleep 2 hours less than usual, people tend to feel twice as unhappy as usual', sleep deprivation You need to be more careful.

-Also, it is clear from life log data that there is a big difference in mood on weekdays and weekends, and people seem to be happier on weekends as a matter of course.
+Lifelog data also reveals that there is a big difference in mood between weekdays and weekends, and people seem to feel happier on weekends.

-These data are statistically anonymous and are based on data of the past year by hundreds of thousands of UP users.
-Jawbone analyzes more than 5.6 million mood logs and over 80 million days of sleep logs from the collected data and analyzes accurate data, so mood logs tend to reflect the sleeping states of the previous day Wake up within 3 hours We extracted only the data of.
+Please note that these data are anonymously statistic and are based on data from hundreds of thousands of UP users over the past year.
+Jawbone analyzes more than 5.6 million mood logs and more than 80 million days of sleep logs from the collected data, and in order to analyze accurate data, the mood log easily reflects the sleep state of the previous day within 3 hours of waking up It is said that only the data of was extracted.

 in Note, Mobile, Software, Web Service, Hardware, Posted by darkhorse_log